gleijten/LedstripController/README.md

 Because the Arduino Giga PWM output signal is only 3.3V, you need a MOSFET driver for steering the gate-source of the MOSFET with at least 5V.<BR>
 The TC4427CPA is a perfect logic non-inverting dual driver for this purpose.<BR>
 <H5>(Note:  ground any unused driver inputs to avoid a floating state)</H5>
-By reducing the 24V supply voltage to 9V with a voltage regulator (LM7809), I have both sufficient power for the Arduino's Vin and also for controlling the mosfet driver.<BR>
+By reducing the 24V ledstrip supply voltage to 9V with a voltage regulator (LM7809), I have both sufficient power for the Arduino's Vin and also for controlling the mosfet driver.<BR>

 <img src="extras/Schema.png">